-Routinely inspect both the knives (for sharpness) and the wear plate (for edge condition) to ensure that your wood chipper is operating at full efficiency.
+Routine inspection of the knives for sharpness and wear plate for a sharp edge will ensure that your wood chipper is operating at full efficiency.
 Using dull knives or a rounded wear plate will decrease performance and cause excessive vibration that will damage the machine and make chipping difficult for the operator.